 The industry continuously seeks optimization in testing, and Test Data Management (TDM) is one such area.
 It is critical because the consistency of the test data is the primary factor in the test completeness and coverage.
 It’s a reality that is uncertain without the guarantee of high-quality data checking.
 The lack of TDM steps in the research life cycle also leads the development team to a misunderstanding of TDM.

-The best data in the manufacture are real data used by the program.
+The best data in the manufacture used by the program are real data.
 It is often careful to establish a sub-set of data when using production data.
-The commitment to testing preparation and execution is that and optimization is achieved.
+The commitment to testing preparation and execution is achieved through optimization.

 The testing tool has several different features, such as testing program management, testing schedules, test recording, test monitoring, event management, and test reporting.